 For first-aid injuries, administer first-aid treatment using the department first-aid kit.

 For injuries requiring more than first-aid treatment, contact the workers' compensation administrator at (626) 395-3092 so that authorization can be coordinated with the appropriate medical facility.
 The employee will be sent to an occupational clinic for medical treatment.

 For work-related injuries occurring after hours, holidays or weekends, call security at x5000 or (626) 395-5000, and you will be directed to go to the nearest emergency room.

 For treatment by personal physician, the employee must have submitted a predesignated physician form to the Disability and Leave Administration Unit prior to an injury or illness occurring.

 Transportation of Injured Workers

 The injured employee can transport him/herself to the occupational doctor if able.
-If the injury is serious enough to seek medical treatment and the employee is unable to transport himself or herself to the occupational doctor, cab service or paramedics will be provided at no charge.
+If the injury is serious enough to seek medical treatment and the employee is unable to transport himself or herself to the occupational doctor, transportation can be arranged through our occupational clinics or paramedics will be provided at no charge.
 Caltech discourages supervisors and co-workers from transporting injured employees due to liability issues.

 Please call (626) 395-3092 during business hours to arrange transportation to our occupational clinics.
 The security department at (626) 395-5000 will contact paramedics for emergencies.